Saint Joseph's Mission (Williams Lake): First school

 In 1871, Father Charles Grandidier became the head of the mission, and work began on building a boarding school.
-The Sisters of Saine Anne at first rejected the request to send nuns, as they did not have any nuns to spare.
+The Sisters of Saint Anne at first rejected the request to send nuns, as they did not have any nuns to spare.
 Without teachers, the school faced delays in opening.
 At the same time, the government was constructing a school at Cache Creek and proposed a school at Soda Creek that threatened to take potential students away from St. Joseph's; as a result, Father McGuckin made the decision to open the school himself, as a boys school, on December 9, 1873, six months before the school at Cache Creek would be ready.
 Seven students were ready on the first day of school, but the school grew quickly, as it was the only school in the Cariboo.
 The school developed a reputation for quality, and as many as twelve students transferred from the government's Cache Creek school to St. Joseph's.
 While it was a boys-only school at first, the priests were forced to accept a girl who had been sent with her brothers to the school; and when they tried to reject her attendance the following school year, her parents threatened to send her to the government school.
-Finally, in 1876, the Sisters of Saint Anne agreed to send nuns to the mission and they opened a girls school.
+In 1876 the Sisters of Saint Anne agreed to send nuns to the mission and they opened a girls school.
 By 1878, the two schools had a combined enrollment of 75 white and métis students.
-In addition to academic subjects, the school taught domestic skills to the girls and agricultural trades to the boys.
-The poverty in the Cariboo led many students' families to fall behind in tuition payments; the school continued to allow their attendance, not wanting the children to be exposed to immorality at a government school.
+In addition to academic subjects, the school taught domestic skills to the girls and agricultural trades to the boys.The poverty in the Cariboo led many students' families to fall behind in tuition payments; the school continued to allow their attendance, not wanting the children to be exposed to immorality at a government school.

 St. Joseph's also became a school to prepare young men to join the priesthood as Oblates.
 The first priest-in-training was sent in 1874.
 In 1877, a number of graduates of St. Joseph's requested to study to join the priesthood, and they began their studies at St. Joseph's; William Murphy of Lac La Hache was the first to complete his training, in 1882, and join the Oblate order.
 A few men in Ireland who did not have enough funds to immigrate to Canada had their journey across the Atlantic paid for, on the condition that they study to join the priesthood at St. Joseph's.